Exopy/i3py/docs/source/dev_guide/drivers/features.rst

 ========

 Features are descriptors just like standard Python property.
-They live on the class and define what happens when one gets or set the attribute associated with the feature on a class instance, that is to say when one writes:
+They live on the class and define what happens when one gets or sets the attribute associated with the feature on a class instance, that is to say when one writes:

 .. code-block:: python